Bokowsky/LearnCFinaWeek/week1/HandsOn_02.md

 1. Do this also for the website and Skype links.
 1. Refresh the `/www/about.cfm` page in your browser and confirm that you now see your information being displayed.

+> **Quiz**: What would you write inside a cfoutput tag if you needed two pound signs next to each other like this: ## ?

 ## Homework